-- · Cohort 1 (patients with high NY-ESO-1 antigen expression and lymphodepletion with cyclophosphamide and fludarabine) enrollment in this first cohort is now complete. - · Cohort 2 (patients with low NY-ESO-1 antigen expression and lymphodepletion with cyclophosphamide and fludarabine) enrollment continues in this cohort. - · Cohort 3 (patients with high NY-ESO-1 antigen expression and lymphodepletion with cyclophosphamide alone) only one confirmed response was observed in evaluable patients treated in cohort 3 and as a result, this cohort has

-- now closed.
-The data from this cohort 3 suggest that fludarabine may be required as part of the pre-conditioning regimen. - Cohort 4 (patients with high NY-ESO-1 antigen expression and lymphodepletion with a modified (lower) dose of cyclophosphamide and fludarabine) - given the lack of response seen in cohort 3, cohort 4 is open and enrolling patients.
-The cohort has recently been expanded to include an additional five patients.
+- · Cohort 1 (patients with high NY-ESO-1 antigen expression and lymphodepletion with cyclophosphamide and fludarabine) enrollment in this first cohort is now complete. - · Cohort 2 (patients with low NY-ESO-1 antigen expression and lymphodepletion with cyclophosphamide and fludarabine) enrollment continues in this cohort. - · Cohort 3 (patients with high NY-ESO-1 antigen expression and lymphodepletion with cyclophosphamide alone) only one confirmed response was observed in evaluable patients treated in cohort 3 and as a result, this cohort has now closed.
+The data from this cohort 3 suggest that fludarabine may be required as part of the pre-conditioning regimen. - Cohort 4 (patients with high NY-ESO-1 antigen expression and lymphodepletion with a modified (lower) dose of cyclophosphamide and fludarabine) cohort 4 is open and enrolling patients.
+The cohort was expanded to include an additional five patients.